rmt-07-glasgow-fox/kanban-server/README.md

 # Kanban App Server
-TODO App is an application to make Task list.
+Kanban App is an application to make Task list.
 This app has:
 * RESTful endpoint for asset's CRUD operation
 * Using Vue as client
 * Using Express JS as server